RichardZak70/AI-Development-Workspace/README.md

 # AI Development Workspace Template

 This repo is currently being developed - as new projects that are being worked on are completed, any lessons, tools, etc learned will make their way to this repo.
-This repo uses other public repo's information and AI to create these files and comments.
-Where other people's work has been referenced, recognition of the author has been give.
+This repo uses other related public repos to create some of these files and comments.
+Where other people's work has been referenced, recognition of the author is stated where applicable.

 Current repo's that have been reviewed and referenced -